Part 1: Increasing Load Rates

 - Run a series of simulations in the order from the fastest load rate to the slowest.
 As you know, the analysis time is greater for slower load rates.

-- Examine the results (deformed shapes, stresses, strains and energies) to get an understanding for the effects of varying the model when changing load rate:
+- Examine the results (deformed shapes, stresses, strains and energies) to get an understanding of the effects of varying the model when changing the load rate Abaqus:

 »Excessive tool speeds in sheet metal forming tend to promote unrealistic localized stretching.

 »Excessive tool speeds in bulk forming simulations cause jetting (hydrodynamic-type response).